mkuchnik/CephEvolution/README.md

 and the Luminous release (v12.2.11) of Ceph.
 Ubuntu 16.04 should obtain similar results for RADOS experiments.
 However, Ceph RBD may require newer kernel features as described [here](https://bugs.launchpad.net/ubuntu/+source/linux/+bug/1728739).
+If you want to use Ubuntu 16.04, you'll have to either upgrade your kernel or configure Ceph RBD to not use those extra features.

 ## Experiment Descriptions
 We provide instructions on reproducing the results of the experiments in the